Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

-sanskrit is the language of the gods (god perspective v human perspective), while /animal|alien/ languages are the languages of the /animals|aliens/ (/animal|alien/ perspective v human perspective), while human languages are the languages of the humans (human perspective v animal perspective); कलियुग ends as humanity learns sanskrit, and thinks.. in the language of the gods, so they can be offended.. #evolutionāryān s/language/tongue/ c̄ facial expressions, body gestures,.; don't underestimate the power of a common man ∵ they use the common tongue to mkscience to mkinfrastructure (and still die in the process, and even eitherside) ∴ somebody gonna getta hurt real bad, iff they are cryptic (hodgepodge tongues; father tongue v mother tongue v my tongue v your tongue v..) v common(err?), but mystics (mahā-position; there are no hard, and fast, rules, but there are personalities) know #interpretiverr chennai = pineapple, right? bubbleheaded boobytrap = succubus, right? #evaluatesting
+sanskrit is the language of the gods (god perspective v human perspective), while /animal|alien/ languages are the languages of the /animals|aliens/ (/animal|alien/ perspective v human perspective), while human languages are the languages of the humans (human perspective v animal perspective); कलियुग ends as humanity learns sanskrit, and thinks.. in the language of the gods, so they can be offended.. #evolutionāryān s/language/tongue/ c̄ facial expressions, body gestures,.; don't underestimate the power of a common man ∵ they use the common tongue to mkscience to mkinfrastructure (and still die in the process, and even eitherside) ∴ somebody gonna getta hurt real bad, iff they are cryptic (hodgepodge tongues; father tongue v mother tongue v my tongue v your tongue v..) v common(err?), but mystics (mahā-position; there are no hard, and fast, rules, but there are personalities) know #interpretiverr chennai = pineapple, right? bubbleheaded boobytrap = succubus, right? #evaluatesting some claim sfx from emotional outbursts towards rice, some claim health benefits from smelling flatulence, some (me, myself, and i) claim loss of ident from transplanting belly brains (and /nervous|tree/ rings, bloody transfusions,..), some (/mma?i/) claim health benefits for pets.. from floral aromatherapy, some claim s/(empathicity|browsing house episodes; echovirus 11, mimicry, mirror syndrome, synchronisation,..) (thoughty3%)/signed feedback looping (mma?i)/ from gut' moody microbiota #effervescence a matter of import